Some images enlarge when clicked depending on the resolution

 1920s probably.
 At merging of 7th and 18th streets looking north

-Facing north on Dixie at Crums Lane 1930s
+Facing north on Dixie at Crums Lane 1930s.
+Mike Grasmick's grocery and home at far left.

-Dixie at Crums Lane, 1930s, looking north.
+Dixie Hwy at Crums Lane, 1930s, looking north.
 St Helens Church at right

 1930s - 7th and 18th facing north where streets merge.
-Old Shively Park at right of 7th St.
+Old Shively Park is at right on 7th St. Rd.

 1937 flood at merging of 7th and 18th streets looking north